NewsNerdsAtCoJMC/UNLPDSlackBot/README.md

 1. Clone or download this repository
 2. Run `pip install -r requirements.txt`
 3. Create a new [Slack Bot User](https://my.slack.com/services/new/bot)
 4. Copy the newly generated API token somewhere safe.
-Do not share this anyone.
+Do not share this with anyone.
 5. Run the following lines to set environment variables, replacing appropriate values:
 ```
 export BOT_NAME='BOT_USERNAME'